OrigamiShido/OrigamiShido/README.md

 - C, C++ and Python
 - Mathematica and Matlab
 - wikitext
+- markdown and latex

 #### Why GitHub？

 Hope to use GitHub to manage my code and learn more interesting things.
-Actually I found there quite inspiring.
+Actually I found here quite inspiring.

 #### Hobbies